 Last but not least, let’s talk about the Entourage Effect.
 In historical terms. an entourage is the group of people who support an important person, like a politician and their entourage of staffers.
 In cannabis, the entourage relates to the way terpenes, flavonoids, and lesser cannabinoids all support and enhance each other.

-Most people will report that full-spectrum highs are more holistically enjoyable and may provide more complete or effective benefits.
-For example, many terpenes have a minor relaxation effect but, together with THC and CBD, provide an enhanced relaxation effect beyond what you would experience with THC or CBD isolate.
+Most people report that full-spectrum highs are more holistically enjoyable and may provide more complete or effective benefits.
+For example, many terpenes have a minor relaxation effect but, together with THC and CBD, may create an enhanced relaxation effect beyond what you would experience with THC or CBD isolate.

 What’s in a cannabis plant?
 The Cannabis Sativa plant may hold many mysteries, but we are surely unlocking them.
 If you squeeze the oil out of a cannabis plant (or smoke the flower), you will find cannabinoids like THC, CBD, and CBG along with their entourage of terpenes and flavonoids to provide a complete and satisfying experience.